MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-create-a-VM-network-for-network-virtualization-and-add-an-IP-address-pool-in-VMM.md

     The Create VM Network Wizard opens.

-5. On the **Name** page, type a name and an optional description, and then in the **Logical network** list, select the logical network on which you want to create the VM network. \(This must be a logical network on which network virtualization is enabled.\) Then click **Next**.
+5. On the **Name** page, type a name and an optional description, and then in the **Logical network** list, select the logical network on which you want to create the VM network.
+(This must be a logical network on which network virtualization is enabled.)
+Then click **Next**.

     > [!NOTE]
     > The wizard pages and VM network properties that you can configure will vary depending on the properties of the logical network that you selected.

-6. On the **Isolation** page, select **Isolate using Hyper\-V network virtualization**.
+6. On the **Isolation** page, select **Isolate using Hyper-V network virtualization**.
 If you do not see this option, confirm that you selected a logical network that uses the option **Allow new VM networks created on this logical network to use network virtualization**, or see the links listed at the end of this topic.

     If needed, change the settings for the IP address protocol for the logical network and the IP address protocol for the VM network.
 Then click **Next**.

 7. On the **VM Subnets** page, click **Add**, type a name for the IP subnet, and specify the subnet by using CIDR notation.
 Add more VM subnets as needed, and then click **Next**.

 8. On the **Connectivity** page, if you see the message **No network service that specifies a gateway has been added to VMM**, proceed to the next step.
-Otherwise, configure connectivity \(gateway\) properties according to the following guidelines:
+Otherwise, configure connectivity (gateway) properties according to the following guidelines:

     -   **No connectivity** Leave all check boxes cleared if the virtual machines on this VM network will communicate only with other virtual machines on this VM network.